Duration: 7 hours

 A: Easy!
 All you need to do is;

 Fill the 'Booking' form where you will put your full details such as personal information, date, hotel or cruise name, arrival and departure times.
-Once you complete your booking we will get back to you with a confirmation email within 24 hours.
+Once you complete your booking, there will be a payment button to complete your deposit payment, when you complete payment we will get back to you with a confirmation email within 24 hours.

 Q: How do I pay?

-A: After filling the Book Now form and secure the booking, the payment will be in cash directly to the tour guide during the tour.
+A: After filling the Book Now form, there will be a payment button to complete your deposit payment, when you complete payment and secure the booking, we will confirm your tour details and balance payment will be in cash directly to the tour guide during the tour.
 You can choose to pay in Usd, Euro or Turkish Lira.